volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy_rule.md

 `ip_prefixes` - (Required) List of IPv4 prefix strings. (`String`).

+### Ip Threat Category List

+IP threat categories to choose from.

+`ip_threat_categories` - (Required) The IP threat categories is obtained from the list and is used to auto-generate equivalent label selection expressions (`List of Strings`).

 ### Item

 Criteria for matching the values for the Arg.
 The match is successful if any of the values in the input satisfies the criteria in the matcher..